iamShahariar/HabitSentia/README.md

 # 💾 Local Data Storage

 Your data stays on your device.
+You can also save everything in a single JSON file, which you can use later to restore.

 ### How It Works